Roee-87/rpi/random-blink/README.md

+This branch makes use of FIFO named pipes.

 This code is cross-compiled to a Raspberry Pi 4B device running Ubuntu.
 Install cargo-cross.
 Set the target as follows for both `random` and `blink`:

 ```bash